String theory in twistor space and minimal tension holography: Non-linearly realised supersymmetry

-This algorithm was initially applied to the GS superstring with $\mathcal{N}=2$ worldsheet supersymmetry, before being applied in other contexts, including to higher dimensional membrane theories \cite{Hughes:1986fa,Townsend:1987yy,Achucarro:1988qb,deAzcarraga:1989mza}.
-The key point is that, by inserting a membrane in spacetime (such as the worldsheet), half of the spacetime supersymmetry is broken.
-That is, the supersymmetries that describe translations transverse to the supermembrane are broken, and there are corresponding Goldstinos.
-More generally, since the anticommutator of two supersymmetries gives a translation and translations transverse to the membrane are broken, there must be broken supersymmetry.
-To write down a $G$-invariant action (the analogue of Lorentz covariance), we would like to include the fermionic modes corresponding to directions both transverse and tangential to the supermembrane, but we require that the tangential modes are pure gauge for consistency with the PBGS.
+This algorithm has been applied to the GS superstring with $\mathcal{N}=2$ worldsheet supersymmetry, as well as in other contexts, including higher-dimensional membrane theories \cite{Hughes:1986fa,Townsend:1987yy,Achucarro:1988qb,deAzcarraga:1989mza}.
+The key observation is that, by inserting a membrane in spacetime (such as the worldsheet), translations transverse to the membrane are broken, and the embedding fields associated with these directions are the corresponding Goldstone modes.
+The superpartners of these Goldstone modes are associated with broken supersymmetry.
+To write down a fully $G$-invariant action, we would like to include the fermionic modes associated to both the broken and unbroken supersymmetries.
+To do so, we must construct a supermembrane theory, where the broken supersymmetries act transversely to the supermembrane and the unbroken supersymmetries act longitudinally.
+We require that the tangential modes are pure gauge for consistency with the PBGS construction.
 That is, they are not physical excitations.
-This is a feature of the construction in \cite{Hughes:1986dn} --- the additional fermionic degrees of freedom introduced in $\{x^s\}$ turn out to be pure gauge.\\
+This is a feature of the construction in \cite{Hughes:1986dn} --- the additional fermionic degrees of freedom introduced in $\{x^s\}$ turn out to be pure gauge.